TERMS OF SERVICE

 We strongly recommend using fake names when playing QG.
 How about Luna Lovegood?
 Or King Arthur?
 Other ideas: Batwoman, Chewbacca, Buffy, MotherofDragons, Boba Fett, Minerva, Galadriel, Willy Wonka, Gandalf, Fox Mulder, Raven, Neytiri, Godzilla, Agent Smith, Cthulhu, Legolus, Optimus Prime, Ozymandias, Ariel, Chihiro Ogino, Black Widow.
 There’s an endless supply of cool names you can use.

-Students who are participating in school programs must use fake names (or nicknames) created by their teacher or parent.
+Students under 18 who are participating in school programs must use fake names (or nicknames) created by their teacher or parent.

 We’ll do everything we can to protect your privacy.
 We will never sell, reveal or redistribute our e-mail lists to third parties or spammers.
 All email addresses are kept strictly confidential.
 No email address (apart from our own company email address) is ever visible to the public.